KMAnker/One_Health_OneTube/README.md

 This repository contains the scripts and concatenated metadata files used in the paper:

-**"One Health in one tube: Optimising the workflow for whole genome sequencing of Influenza A viruses of human, swine, and avian origin"**
+_Anker, K.M., Krog, J.S., Ciucani, M.M. and Trebbien, R._**"One Health in one tube: Optimising the workflow for whole genome sequencing of Influenza A viruses of human, swine, and avian origin"**, 2025

 ## Data